pavan485/GoogleCloudPlatform_community/tutorials/catchpoint/Catchpoint to GCM.md

 1. Set/change the project property in the core section to the current project:

         gcloud config set project <your project ID>

+#### Updating node modules

+1. Open Google Cloud SDK Shell and navigate to the directory where the NodeJS scripts were extracted.
+`$ cd <path to extracted directory/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/> `

+1. Execute the following chain of commands in the same order.
+This is done to update all packages to a new major version.

+$ npm install -g npm-check-updates

+$ ncu -u

+$ npm update

+$ npm install

+_Note: Run `npm fund` if prompted

+#### Deploying cloud functions

 1. Run the following command to deploy the Publish Function: